Technical Diagnostic

 A focused review of affected routes, templates, deployment behaviour, crawl signals, CMS behaviour, performance bottlenecks, or code paths, followed by a prioritised fix plan the team can take into delivery.

-When an issue only shows up in build or production on Vercel, the cost is usually failed releases, stale content, or broken live behaviour.
+When an issue only shows up in build, preview, or production on Vercel, the cost is usually failed releases, stale content, broken auth, or live routes behaving differently from the code the team thought it shipped.

 Delivery leaders usually need this when builds, deployments, environment differences, or production‑only behaviour are blocking safe shipping.
 I focus on restoring release confidence and live‑site stability.